-If your boat will spend most of its time in the water, painting the bottom of your boat's hull is a good way to slow the formation of hull blisters and to keep bottom growth (fouling) under control.

-If you will be trailering the boat to and from the water, you might want to forgo the painting.
+If this vessel will spend most of its time in the water, painting the bottom of this vessel's hull is a good way to slow the formation of hull blisters and to keep bottom growth (fouling) under control.
+Conversely, if you will be trailering the boat to and from the water, you might want to forgo the painting.

-Following is an abbreviated section on painting your hull bottom.
-Your Boston Whaler® dealer should have information on properly painting your boat's hull or recommendations on businesses that will paint your hull for you.
+The following is an abbreviated section on painting the hull bottom.
+Your Boston Whaler dealer should have information on properly painting this vessel's hull or recommendations on businesses that specialize in this area.